majuss/ecoevolpara/latest/docs/source/Seafile.rst

 .. important::

-   Beware killer rabbits!
+   You can not sync a shared folder into your home directory.
+Thats why the installer created the directory /home/shared/$USER/.
+You can sync your shared directories into that directory.

 Without installer
 ^^^^^^^^^^^^^^^^^

-To install the seafile-client you need `sudo-privileges<http://ecoevolpara.readthedocs.io/en/latest/Debian.html#administrator-root-privileges>`_.
+To install the seafile-client you need `sudo-privileges <http://ecoevolpara.readthedocs.io/en/latest/Debian.html#administrator-root-privileges>`_.

 First you need to update your operating system:
 ::